 Additional Features for Ease of Use

 Some salt chlorine generators come with additional benefits.
-The Solaxx Saltron Retro Jet RJ, for example, found at www.ThePoolFactory.com has a 2 Year Manufacturer’s Warranty and LED indicator lights with simple user interface push buttons.
+The Solaxx Saltron Retro Jet RJ, for example, found at www.ThePoolFactory.com has LED indicator lights with simple user interface push buttons.
 This Saltwater System by Solaxx is the perfect choice for above ground pool owners.

 Specifically made for Above Ground Swimming Pools, The Solaxx Retro Jet system produces a pure, elemental form of chlorine by electrolysis of salt added to the pool water.
 After the salt is converted to chlorine and bacteria has been killed, the chlorine reverts back to salt and this process is ongoing.